Bernadette077/CPC251-G15-Assignment1/README.md

 ## 📊 Project Overview

 This project focuses on implementing neural network using low-level TensorFlow programming (without Keras) and training it via the gradient descent algorithm.
+We are using the `classification_dataset.csv` for this project.

 The primary objective is to learn the fundamentals of TensorFlow operations and core concepts in machine learning.